tyraziel/super-sky-squadron-ii/README.md

 In order to get the most out of the session, it is strongly advisable that the pre-requisites are completed prior to the session starting.
 It is even more advisable to complete the pre-requisites before coming to CodeMash as you and every other attendee will be fighting for bandwidth and some setups (chromebook) might take a long time for downloads.

+## NOTE

+This project is "locked down" for historical purposes (i.e. to keep it as it was for the codemash 25 session.)
+The updated project will be located here:  https://github.com/tyraziel/super-sky-squadron-ii.git

 ## Pre-Requisites

 - A laptop capable of running python3 with pygame-ce and installing various pip packages, and running some type of editor and unzip capabilities.